-- (a) contribution to Board discussion and function; - (b) degree of independence including relevance of any conflicts of interest; - (c) availability for and attendance at board meetings and other relevant events; - (d) contribution to Company strategy; - (e) membership of and contribution to any board committees; and - (f) suitability to Board structure and composition.
+- (g) contribution to board discussion and function; - (h) degree of independence including relevance of any conflicts of interest; - (i) availability for and attendance at board meetings and other relevant events; - (j) contribution to Company strategy; - (k) membership of and contribution to any board committees; and - (1) suitability to board structure and composition.

-Where the Chairman, following a performance appraisal, considers that action must be taken in relation to a director's performance, the Chairman must consult with the remainder of the Board regarding whether a director should be counselled to resign, not seek re-election, or in exceptional circumstances, whether a resolution for the removal of a director be put to shareholders.
+Where the Chairman, following a performance appraisal, considers that action must be taken in relation to a director's performance, the Chairman must consult with the remainder of the board regarding whether a director should be counselled to resign, not seek re-election, or in exceptional circumstances, whether a resolution for the removal of a director be put to shareholders.